Category: Performance

 Major performance boost: Disable NETBIOS and related on all Windows NICs

 NETBIOS is a very legacy protocol, security of it is very poor.
-Substantial performance gains by disabling it have been noticed, because when active it broadcasts to every single NIC on its LAN, creating NIC and switch contention.
+Substantial performance gains by disabling it have been noticed.
+This is probably because when active it broadcasts constantly to every single NIC on its LAN, creating NIC and switch contention.
 Also, a large proportion of security violation exploits use it, so disabling becomes a very good idea in general.
 The only exceptions occur when there are needs to do SMB sharing with very old machines, machines all long out of support.
 By default, it is still active on all current Microsoft Windows operating systems.

 $nicall = [wmiclass]'Win32_NetworkAdapterConfiguration'